davdar/maam/writeup/paper.markdown

 Before writing an abstract interpreter we first design its parameters.
-The interpreter will be designed such that variations in these parameters will recover both concrete and a family of abstract interpreters.
-To do this we extend the ideas developed in \citet{davdar:van-horn:2010:aam} with a new parameter for path  and flow sensitivity.
-When finished, we will recover both the concrete semantics and a family of abstractions through instantiations of these parameters.
+The interpreter will be designed such that variations in these parameters will recover both concrete and a family of abstract interpreters, which we show in Section \ref{recovering-analyses}.
+To do this we extend the ideas developed in
+\citet{davdar:van-horn:2010:aam} with a new parameter for path and flow sensitivity.

 There will be three parameters to our abstract interpreter, one of which is novel in this work:

-1. The monad, novel in this work, is the execution engine of the interpreter and captures path and flow sensitivity.
+1. The monad, novel in this work, captures the state and control effects of the interpreter and gives rise to flow and path sensitivities.
 2. The abstract domain, which for this language is merely an abstraction for integers.
 3. Abstract Time, capturing call-site and object sensitivities.